Polymer/old-docs-site/articles/unit-testing-elements.md

 Let's test that nothing is by default selected (i.e that our current selection is `null`).
 We can replace "our first test" label with the more descriptive "nothing is selected by default" while we're at it:

-    test('nothing is selected by default', function(done) {
+    test('nothing is selected by default', function() {
       assert.equal(s.selected, null);
     });

-**Note:** You can include a `done();` statement at the very end of your assertions.
-This is an optional callback that is useful for testing work that is asynchronous.
-Next, run `wct` to ensure everything is working as expected.
+Let's run `wct` to ensure everything is working as expected; awesome, all good!

 Next, add the core-selector-tests.html file we've started work on to `test/index.html`.
 We can use the `loadSuites()` method to achieve this so that it is run with all of our other tests: